 The Controlling Body has the right to investigate any material complaints against a participant and may take any appropriate action, including but not limited to termination or suspension of participation.

-The controlling body shall inform the participant if it intends to suspend or terminate its participation, in writing, and give reasons for the suspension or termination, and allow the participant a period of 10 (ten) business days to remedy its non-compliance.
+The controlling body shall inform the participant if it intends to suspend or terminate its participation, in writing, and give reasons for the suspension or termination, and allow the participant a period of 10 (ten) business days or a period as determined by the Controlling Body to remedy its non-compliance.

 The CSD must notify the participant of its termination or suspension, in writing, and give reasons for the participant’s termination or suspension and the effective date of such termination or suspension.